liquid-labs/question-and-answer/README.md

    1. If there is a default value, it is displayed in the prompt and will be used if the user just hits &lt;ENTER&gt; with no other input.
    2. If there are any _requirements_, they are evaluated against the answer and teh question is re-asked until the _requirements_ are met.

-"Performing a review" means:
+"Performing a _review_" means:
 1. Determine the values to review.
    1. Any previously reviewed value is excluded.[*](#review-note)
    2. A 'questions' review reviews only _question_ values whereas an 'all' reviews _qusetion_ and _map_ values.
 2. Display the values, in order, with the option to accept (hit &lt;ENTER&gt;) or change the value.

-To changeg a default value to literal nothing (empty string, null value), enter '-'.
+To change a default value to literal nothing (empty string, null value), enter '-'.
 This "clears" the current value.

 <span id="review-note">*Review note:</span> the review does not currently skip previously reviewed items as it should.
 This is a [known issue](https://github.com/liquid-labs/question-and-answer/issues/75).

+### Validations

+You can require a specific number of answers for multi-value answers, and perform arbitrary validation checks on the string values.
+Validations are performed using the [specify-string](https://github.com/liquid-labs/specify-string) library.
+Please refer to the project documentation for complete details on validations.
+The `validations` object is passed into the `validateString` function as the validation `spec`.
+If provided, the optional `validators` parameter passed in the `Questioner` constructor is passed to `validateString`.

 ### Examples